Do hydrogen fuel cell cars have a bright future?

 Argument balance

 Let’s draw up a balance of arguments.
-All these arguments have been made by experts and can be checked in the sources below.
+All these arguments have been put forward by experts and can be checked in the sources below.

-Plus arguments suggest that car buyers predominantly opt for HFCEV (Hydrogen Fuel Cell Electric Vehicle, i.e. hydrogen car for short), while minus arguments argue against it, so that most opt for BEV (Battery Electric Vehicle, battery car).
+Plus arguments speak for the fact that car buyers predominantly opt for HFCEV (Hydrogen Fuel Cell Electric Vehicle, i.e. hydrogen car for short), minus arguments speak against it, so that most opt for BEV (Battery Electric Vehicle, battery car).
 And there are zero arguments that apply equally to both types of drive.

 If I use BEVs for comparison, then of course the leading supplier today, Tesla, which is showing today what the other suppliers will also be capable of in five or ten years, presumably.